-Video has an important place in your overall content marketing strategy, and YouTube’s rise in popularity has taken a front seat in social media marketing news.
+Video has an important place in your overall content digital marketing strategy, and YouTube’s rise in popularity has taken a front seat in social media marketing news.
 I shared 4 Mistakes You Make When You Post Video on Your Blog in my last Convince & Convert post, with number four being neglecting to include a call-to-action (CTA).
 Here are four ways to address the lack of CTAs in your video marketing.

 Edit CTAs Directly Into Your Video

 One of the most basic and effective ways to include CTAs in your videos is to bake them right in.
 There are two ways I like to do this.
 The first is to include a screen, often at the end or during the video that indicates what the viewer should do next.
 The second is to, whenever possible, include an auditory request of the same nature.
 See an example below from my own video series.

 Like Pop Up Video for YouTube!
 Hardcore YouTubers and even the casual browser alike should be familiar with the annotations that “pop up” on YouTube videos from time to time.
 I’m not talking about ads here – I’m talking about the little bubbles of text reminding you to subscribe to the channel, comment, or view another video.

 For a fancy example, at the end of every “This Week’s WOW” episode, The Children’s Museum of Indianapolis uses some annotations to encourage viewers to watch other episodes in the series.
 Check out the end of one of their episodes below.